 Temperate, multihued Corfu—of emerald mountains; turquoise waters lapping rocky coves; ocher and pink buildings; shimmering silver olive leaves; puffed red, yellow, and orange parasails; scarlet roses, bougainvillea, and lavender wisteria and jacaranda spread over cottages—could have inspired impressionism.

-Today more than a million—mainly British—tourists visit every year, and in summer they crowd the evocative capital city of Corfu town (population 40,000).
-As a result, the town has a number of stylish restaurants and hotels and a sophisticated European ambience.
-The interior of Corfu, however, remains largely unspoiled, and the island has absorbed many layers of architectural history, offering an alluring mix of neoclassic villas, Venetian palazzo, pastel-painted hill towns, old farmhouses, and classy, city-sized resorts.
-You'll find all this, plus ancient olive groves, pine-covered cliffs, and heart-stoppingly beautiful vistas of sea and sky.
+Today more than a million—mainly British—tourists visit every year, and in summer they crowd the evocative capital city of Corfu Town (population 40,000).
+As a result, the town has a number of stylish restaurants and hotels and a sophisticated European atmosphere.
+The interior of Corfu, however, remains largely unspoiled, and the island has absorbed many layers of architectural history, offering an alluring mix of neoclassical villas, Venetian palazzo, pastel-painted hill towns, old farmhouses, and classy, city-sized resorts.
+You'll find all this plus ancient olive groves, pine-covered cliffs, and heart-stopping, beautiful vistas of sea and sky.
 Corfu remains an enchanting mixture of simplicity and sophistication.

 The classical remains have suffered from the island's tempestuous history; architecture from the centuries of Venetian, French, and British rule is most evident, leaving Corfu and especially Corfu Town with a pleasant combination of contrasting design elements.
 And although it was bombed during the Italian and Nazi occupation in World War II, the town of Corfu remains one of the most charming in all of Greece.